Eamonn Deacy Park

 ABOUT

 Eamonn Deacy Park, (formerly known as Terryland Park) is a multi-purpose stadium in Galway, Ireland.
 Owned by the Galway FA, it is the premier venue in the association and hosts numerous matches and finals in the Galway & District League.
-In addition to this, it is also the home venue of League of Ireland club Galway United, Bus Eireann Women’s National League side Galway WFC, and the Galway United U-19 representative side.
+In addition to this, it is also the home venue of League of Ireland club Galway United, Bus Eireann Womenâs National League side Galway WFC, and the Galway United U-19 representative side.

 HISTORY

 The first game ever played on Terryland Park was in the fourth round of the Free State Junior Cup between Athlone Town and a Galway team known as Macks, on February 3 1935.
-It would be another 15 years before the Galway FA purchased the lands from Martin Joseph Morris, who was Eamonn Deacy’s grandfather.
+It would be another 15 years before the Galway FA purchased the lands from Martin Joseph Morris, who was Eamonn Deacyâs grandfather.
 He sold the field to the Galway FA for £250 in 1950.
 The Galway FA continued to use the ground for their own activities right up until 1977.
 This was the year League of Ireland football first came to the stadium when Galway Rovers first played in the league.
 This club would later change their name to Galway United, and their home remained on the banks to the River Corrib until 2011 when the club ceased operations at the time.

 As success came United's way in the mid eighties, culminating in the historic 1991 FAI Cup triumph, it became apparent that the club needed to upgrade their facilities for European competition.
 The lack of an adequate venue in Terryland saw the club play UEFA fixtures in Cois Fharraige and Ballindereen previous to this.
 In 1992, serious discussions began between the Galway FA and Galway United with a view to developing Terryland.
-Boosted by Grants from the National Lottery and the FAI, t
+Boosted by Grants from the National Lottery and the FAI, the stadium underwent redevelopment the following year.
+It focused on realigning the pitch, construction of boundary walls and construction of the carpark and the clubhouse.
+There was also the establishment of the floodlights, which allowed evening matches to take place at the ground for the first time.
+The ground reopened in 1994 to an enthusiastic Galway public.

-In 2007 a €500,000 government grant went towards developing a new 1,500-seater stand.
+In 2007 a â¬500,000 government grant went towards developing a new 1,500-seater stand.
 The new stand was opened in July of that year and raised the seated capacity to 3,300 and the overall capacity to 5,000.
-Development of the interior of the Main Stand continued as new dressing rooms, medical rooms, showers, officials’ dressing rooms, and another amenities were all upgraded and installed.
+Development of the interior of the Main Stand continued as new dressing rooms, medical rooms, showers, officialsâ dressing rooms, and another amenities were all upgraded and installed.
 The floodlights were relocated as a new camera platform was erected and all of the seats in the old stand were replaced.

 In both the 2007 & 2008 seasons, the ground was voted as the best surface by the FAI.
 It would pick up the same award again for best playing surface in the League of Ireland for the 2015 season.
 Given the large volume of games played throughout the year at the ground in all competitions, these awards are a testament to the great work done by groundsman Noel Connolly and his hard-working team.

-In 2012, following the untimely passing of the Galway football legend Eamonn ‘Chick’ Deacy, the board of the Galway FA proposed to rename Terryland Park in his honour.
+In 2012, following the untimely passing of the Galway football legend Eamonn âChickâ Deacy, the board of the Galway FA proposed to rename Terryland Park in his honour.
 This formally occurred at a tribute match featuring Galway and Aston Villa legends teams later that year.
 The following year, Galway WFC played their first game at the stadium before Galway United returned in 2014 in the League of Ireland.
-Under manager Tommy Dunne’s guidance, the Tribesmen won promotion through the Play-offs, defeating Shelbourne and UCD.
+Under manager Tommy Dunneâs guidance, the Tribesmen won promotion through the Play-offs, defeating Shelbourne and UCD.

 The ground has been host for two League Cup Finals.
 In 1996, it hosted the first leg of the final as Galway United defeated Cork City 3-1, enroute to a 4-2 aggregate win overall.
 It would be nearly 19 years later before Galway United & Eamonn Deacy Park played their part another final, this time in the rebranded EA Sports Cup Final.
 Unfortunately for Galway United, they would lose out on penalties against St.Patricks Athletic.